-SEC.
-3. Section 10119.6 of the Insurance Code is amended to read:
+Section 10119.6 of the Insurance Code is repealed.

-10119.6 (a) On and after January 1, 1990, 2020, every insurer issuing, renewing, or amending a policy of disability insurance that covers hospital, medical, or surgical expenses on a group basis shall-offer provide coverage of infertility treatment, except including in vitro fertilization, under those terms and conditions as may be agreed upon between the group policyholder and the insurer.
-Every insurer shall communicate the availability of that coverage to all group policyholders and to all prospective group policyholders with whom they are negotiating. and mature oocyte cryopreservation.
+(a)On and after January 1, 1990, every insurer issuing, renewing, or amending a policy of disability insurance that covers hospital, medical, or surgical expenses on a group basis shall offer coverage of infertility treatment, except in vitro fertilization, under those terms and conditions as may be agreed upon between the group policyholder and the insurer.
+Every insurer shall communicate the availability of that coverage to all group policyholders and to all prospective group policyholders with whom they are negotiating.